eleven-huang/ios-helpers/README.md

 ##UIAlertView+Extend
-1. Disable or enable a button in UIAlertView.
-(Not working in ios7)
+1. Disable or enable a button in UIAlertView. (not working on ios7)